Dispute resolution is the core practice at Miyake Law.

 Disputes can occur both in our business and personal activities.
 As every business and most individuals prioritise own interest over others’ interests, conflicts are structurally inevitable.
 We know that a trial existed even in a primitive society although it was not governed by the law but by those in power.

-Trial is, however, a last resort.
-In fact, most disputes never reach a court, but are resolved through negotiation.
+A trial is, however, the last resort.
+In fact, most disputes never reach a court but are resolved through negotiation.

 Dispute resolution includes the following methods: